-Contractor shall provide access to any site(s) to DPHSS, DSC, the Public Auditor, and the Inspector General of the United States Department of Health and Human Services, Administration of Community Living, or their delegates.
+The Offeror shall provide access to any project site(s) to DPHSS, DSC, Guam Public Auditor, and in the event, there are federal funds, the Federal Granting Agency or its designated Inspector General or their authorized representative.
 The rights of access in this section shall not be limited to the required retention period but shall last as long as the records are kept.